agumih/Entity-Extraction/README.md

 - First, clone the repo by using this command: **git clone git@github.com:agumih/Entity-Extraction.git**

-- Navigate to the root directory by using this command: **cd AI-Medical-transcription**
+- Navigate to the root directory by using this command: **cd Entity-Extraction**

 - Next, just copy-paste the commands below for the installation: